psychemedia/winter-tales/src/gawain_notes.md

 But a virtuous knight would never do such a thing, and before he could stop her, the fair lady had given him the sweetest morning kiss.

 "Now tell me — you knights: you are well known for your lusty liaisons and amorous affairs.
 But you, Sir Gawain?
 You have not spoken of love?
-Surely one so well versed in such exploits should be able to instruct an innocent lady such as I in the lessons of love, before my husband gets home from the hunt?"
+Surely one so well versed in such exploits should be able to instruct an innocent lady such as I in such things, before my husband gets home from the hunt?"

 Not wanting the offend the Lady, Gawain was very careful in his reply: "You flatter me indeed, my Lady.
 But to explain love to you....
 I sense you have more... insight, and skill, in such arts than I do..."